Before you begin

 180-day tally sheet

-A printable 1–180 tally chart with days crossed off — one clean photo captures the whole year at a glance.
+A printable 1–180 tally chart with days crossed off.
+One clean photo captures the whole year at a glance.

 A two-page homeschooling weekly planner with handwritten notes covering language arts, geometry, science, social studies, health, and art.